svetob/blog/content/blog/elixir-logstash-json.md

 This also brings us to the topic of handling large log volumes.
 If we produce logs faster than our backend can handle them, or if Logstash becomes temporarily unavailable, we will be faced with more logs than we can send or keep in memory.

-There is no middle ground here - if Logstash becomes unavailable or we produce too much logs too fast, we will have to either __drop logs__ or risk __blocking the application__ until we can successfully send more logs.
+There is no middle ground here - if Logstash becomes unavailable or we produce too many logs too fast, we will have to either __drop logs__ or risk __blocking the application__ until we can successfully send more logs.
 Dropping logs when your message buffer fills up is normal.
-For our use case, it was important not to lose any logs, so we implemented blocking behaviour.
+For our use case, it was important not to lose any logs, so we implemented blocking behavior.

 Thus our next and final step is to create a pool of TCP connections, which read messages from a [BlockingQueue](https://github.com/joekain/BlockingQueue).
 Sizing the connection pool right will increase our throughput to Logstash, and the queue will act as a buffer to handle varying log volumes.